 I don’t know much about the world, but a lot of what I know has come from messages in bottles.
+People launch them for all kinds of reasons, and each provides a window into another life–another world, really.

 I always wanted to find a message in a bottle when I was young.
 This was before the Nicholas Sparks book, and before I had ever heard Sting’s song.
 I loved reading, and I loved writing, and man, I really wanted a penpal.
 I loved the ocean, too, so a message in a bottle seemed like the perfect fit.